learning-zone/html-basics/html-mcq.md

 What does `viewBox="0 0 100 50"` define?

 - A) The pixel dimensions the SVG will be rendered at on screen.
-- B) The internal coordinate system of the SVG — the area of SVG space mapped onto the element's width and height.
+- B) The internal coordinate system of the SVG — the area of SVG space mapped onto the element\'s width and height.
 - C) The minimum and maximum zoom levels allowed.
 - D) The clipping region that hides content outside those bounds.